 Having a baby to then have someone take care of it for years isn’t ideal.
 It would be one thing if you knew day care didn’t cause potential long term psychological harm.
 But studies do show that such behavioral problems arise due to long hours of neglect.

-You only have to sacrifice your career for 6 years at most since all kids in America go to kindergarten by then.
+You only have to sacrifice your career for five years at most since all kids in America go to kindergarten by then.
 If you plan to send your kids to pre-school, children can start in some places as early as two, but usually three years old.

 Kids deserve better.
 Don’t sacrifice your kids future for your desire for money and prestige.
 You’ve only got one chance to raise your kids the best way possible – caring for them yourself.
 Don’t screw it up.
 There’s always another dollar to be made, but never another second of time to create.